-Peggy Orenstein, renowned journalist, is the New York Times bestselling author whose books include Don’t Call Me Princess (Harper), Girls & Sex (Harper), Cinderella Ate My Daughter (Harper) and Waiting for Daisy as well as Flux: Women on Sex, Work, Kids, Love and Life in a Half-Changed World and the classic SchoolGirls: Young Women, Self-Esteem and the Confidence Gap.
-Her latest, Boys & Sex: Young Men on Hookups, Love, Porn, Consent and Navigating the New Masculinity (Harper), released in January 2020.
+Peggy Orenstein, renowned journalist, is the New York Times bestselling author whose books include Boys & Sex (Harper), Don’t Call Me Princess (Harper), Girls & Sex (Harper), Cinderella Ate My Daughter (Harper), Waiting for Daisy, Flux: Women on Sex, Work, Kids, Love and Life in a Half-Changed World, and the classic SchoolGirls: Young Women, Self-Esteem and the Confidence Gap.

 In Orenstein’s hands cultural and current issues are never reduced to simplistic “truths;” rather, her powerful reporting opens up a dialogue on a potent, often silent, subtext of American life today—giving readers comprehensive and in-depth information with which to understand, and navigate, this complicated new world.
 Orenstein’s Girls & Sex broke ground, shattered taboos and launched conversations offering a clear-eyed picture of the new sexual landscape girls face in the post-princess stage—high school through college—and reveals how they are negotiating it.
 In Boys & Sex, Orenstein dives back into the lives of young people to once again give voice to the unspoken, by unraveling the hidden truths, hard lessons, and important realities of young male sexuality in today’s world.
 The result is a provocative and paradigm-shifting work that offers a much-needed vision of how boys can truly move forward as better men.